Beach renourishment update December 10, 2020...

 Recognising that the coastal process of sand movement will always occur, the primary objectives for DELWP are to maintain public safety for the Mount Martha North beach and protect public infrastructure and natural assets.

-DELWP engaged Water Technology, a specialist water, coastal and environmental consultancy, to carry out a multi-criteria analysis of four engineering options that were recommended in a 2017 coastal processes study, aimed at slowing sand loss from the beach.
+As touched on above, DELWP engaged Water Technology, a specialist water, coastal and environmental consultancy, to carry out a multi-criteria analysis of four engineering options that were recommended in a 2017 coastal processes study, aimed at slowing sand loss from the beach.

 The full coastal processes study may be viewed in the Document Library section on the right hand side of the screen.